 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Associating liver partition with portal vein ligation for staged hepatectomy (ALPPS) is associated with high morbidity and mortality.
 Operative mortality is usually a result of post-hepatectomy liver failure.
 Young patients with colorectal liver metastasis are ideal candidates.
 ALPPS for cholangiocarcinoma is associated with fair outcomes.
-In patients with challenging anatomy, partial ALPPS reduces morbidity but remnant hypertrophy may compare unfavourably to a complete split.
+In patients with challenging anatomy, partial ALPPS reduces morbidity, but remnant hypertrophy may compare unfavorably to a complete split.
 When compared to conventional two-stage hepatectomy with portal vein embolization or portal vein ligation, ALPPS has a higher resection rate.
 However, the long-term outcomes are yet to be determined.

 Au KP, Chan ACY.
-Current status of associating liver partition with portal vein ligation for staged hepatectomy - comparison with two-stage hepatectomy and strategies for better outcomes.
+Current status of associating liver partition with portal vein ligation for staged hepatectomy: comparison with two-stage hepatectomy and strategies for better outcomes.
 World J Gastroenterol 2019; In press

 INTRODUCTION

-Functional reserve of future liver remnant (FLR) is the most important factor limiting surgical resection of liver tumour.
+Functional reserve of future liver remnant (FLR) is the most important factor limiting surgical resection of liver tumors.
 In the last decade, extensive liver resection with a marginal FLR has been tackled with two-stage hepatectomy (TSH)[1].
-Portal vein occlusion with surgical ligation or radiological embolization is performed in first stage to induce hypertrophy of FLR.
+Portal vein occlusion with surgical ligation or radiological embolization is performed in the first stage to induce hypertrophy of FLR.
 Redistribution of portal flow constitutes a stimulus to hypertrophy.
 Introduced in 2012, associating liver partition with portal vein ligation for staged hepatectomy (ALPPS) encompasses parenchymal splitting and portal vein ligation in the first stage[2].
 Complete redistribution of portal blood flow accelerates and enhances magnitude of FLR hypertrophy.
 Accelerated hepatic regeneration also minimizes disease progression during the inter-stage period and exclusion from surgery.
-ALPPS significantly expanded the pool of candidates for liver resection, but was associated with significant operative morbidity and mortality[3].
+ALPPS significantly expanded the pool of candidates for liver resection but was associated with significant operative morbidity and mortality[3].
 Early results of this novel procedure have been more readily reported and may provide insights on how to improve the outcomes.
-The objective of this review is to summarise current available literature, to compare the efficacy of ALPPS versus conventional TSH, and to come up with strategies to make ALPPS a better surgery.
+The objective of this review is to summarize current available literature to compare the efficacy of ALPPS versus conventional TSH and to determine the strategies to make ALPPS a better surgery.

 ALPPS: BETTER THAN TWO-STAGE HEPATECTOMY?

-The principle of oncological liver resection is complete tumour clearance while preserving adequate functional liver remnant.
-Inadequate future liver remnant (FLR) and extensive bilobar disease are common contraindications to curative resection.
-Before the era of ALPPS, TSH with portal vein embolization (PVE) or portal vein ligation (PVL) has been validated to enlarge FLR prior to major hepatectomy.
-PVE boost the FLR by 12%-62% over 3-8 wk[4-9].
-In patients with diffuse bilobar disease, resection has been achieved through a staged approach.
-In the first operation, tumours in the intended FLR are resected, i.e., clean-up resection and PVL is performed.
-The remnant is allowed to undergo hypertrophy while disease progression is controlled with systemic therapy before tumour clearance is completed in the second stage operation.
+The principle of oncological liver resection is complete tumor clearance while preserving adequate functional liver remnant.
+Inadequate FLR and extensive bilobar disease are common contraindications to curative resection.
+Before the era of ALPPS, TSH with portal vein embolization (PVE) or portal vein ligation (PVL) was validated to enlarge FLR prior to major hepatectomy.
+PVE boosted the FLR by 12%-62% over 3-8 wk[4-9].
+In patients with diffuse bilobar disease, resection was achieved through a staged approach.
+In the first operation, tumors in the intended FLR were resected, i.e. clean-up resection and PVL is performed.
+The remnant was allowed to undergo hypertrophy while disease progression was controlled with systemic therapy before tumor clearance was completed in the second stage operation.
 ALPPS has been compared to TSH with PVE or PVL in terms of operative and oncological outcomes in recent publications.

 Operative outcomes